12 Pop Culture Grammar Mistakes Editors Hate the Most

 “Big Girls Don’t Cry”

 In this 2006 song, Fergie sings, “I’m gonna miss you like a child misses their blanket.”
 It’s a short lyric with some big grammar issues.
 “Back when the song came out, that line always hit my ear as wrong—very strictly, it should be ‘his or her blanket,’ because ‘child’ is singular and gender-neutral, and ‘they’ is plural,” says Chassé.
 But she points out that Fergie’s use of “they” dates back centuries, and this usage has become more acceptable in recent years in consideration of nonbinary people.
 “Plus, who expects Fergie to shoehorn those extra beats into her lyric?”
 Chassé asks.
-This is one of the grammar rules that could likely go extinct in the next decade.

 “What’s Love Got To Do With It”